-The Family Support Exemption (imqmarex) is calculated as a fixed amount (QMXM) reduced by a proportion (QMXR) of the dependant's Net Income (inet) exceeding the Reduction Level (QMXT).
+The Family Support Exemption (imqmarex) is calculated as a fixed amount (QMXM) reduced by the proportion of the dependant's Net Income (imqinet) exceeding the Reduction Level (QMXT).

-If the Family Support Exemption is claimed on behalf of a dependant who is also claimable for the child exemption, the accumulated amount of the child exemption (cdeds) adjusted by subtracting the amount claimed for that dependant (cdedt).
+If the Family Support Exemption is claimed on behalf of a dependant who is also claimable for the child exemption, the accumulated amount of the child exemption is adjusted by subtracting the amount claimed for that dependant.